52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 - Prefixes
 - HTTP Status
 - GetDataAvailability v2.0
-- Identifier for nothing/easting/altitude in SweCoordinates
+- Identifier for nothing/easting/altitude in SweCoordinates: The SOS can use different names of the axes of the coordinate system in its outputs.
+The names of the coordinate axes can be defined in this menu.

 ###### Transactional Security